 We can help you become an expert at managing your fire and oven temperature.
 This section of FornoBravo.com will help you start your first fire, and help you keep your oven running at its best.
 For a visual look at how your Forno Bravo pizza oven holds and retains heat during firing and cooking, take a look at the Hold Heat graphic and the see how your Forno Bravo oven cooks, read our How Your Oven Works page.

-You can also read our Temperature Scale page to see the different temperature levels you oven can reach.
+Check out our Temperature Scale page to see the different temperature levels your oven can reach.

-First, make sure that you cure your oven by lighting a succession of seven increasingly longer and hotter fires.
+First, make sure that you cure your oven by lighting a succession of five (5) increasingly longer and hotter fires.
 Curing your oven correctly is essential, so take a minute to read our Oven Curing page

-Also, before you start cooking, take a minute to visualize how your oven works.
+Also, before you start cooking, pause to visualize how your oven works.
 Your goal in firing your oven is to transfer and store enough heat in your oven’s cooking surface and oven dome to achieve a balanced cooking environment that takes advantage of conductive heat from the cooking surface, reflective heat from the dome, and convective heat from the hot air circulating through the oven.

 It’s time to fire your oven.Start